LATERNA MAGICA

 The tool of this participatory concert: the smartphone.

-A strange sight, this forest of lit-up smartphones in a Creuse church!
+A strange sight, this forest of smartphones lit up in a Creuse church!

 My magic lantern could conjure up many other images, memories of multiple experiences that have left deep traces.
-One thing's for sure: what we're all looking for in such events, as listeners eager for sonic adventures, is a form of utopia at work, nicely described by the Creuse festival:
+One thing's for sure: what we're all looking for in such events, as listeners eager for sonic adventures, is a form of utopia at work, beautifully described by the Creuse festival:

 "Sharing moments of listening